kevinph4n/C-and-C-plusplus-Learning-DUMP/README.md

 This repository will be continuously updated alongside **my learning progress**.

-The structure and content may evolve over time as new C concepts, Unix topics, data structures, algorithms, and security concepts are explored.
+The structure and content may evolve over time as new C/C++ concepts, data structures, algorithms, and programming exercises are explored.

-> Learn → Take notes → Implement → Experiment → Repeat.
+> Learn → Implement → Solve → Improve.

 ---

 ## Disclaimer

 This is a personal learning repository.
-Some implementations, notes, or explanations may contain mistakes, incomplete approaches, or overly simplified explanations.
+Some implementations, notes, or explanations may contain mistakes, incomplete approaches, or simplified explanations.

 The repository reflects the learning process rather than pretending everything was correct on the first attempt.